Freediving Pool Training in Melbourne

 Pool Training Tips

-• Start with relaxation — Spend time floating and calming your breathing
+• Start with relaxation — Spend 5–10 minutes floating and calming your breathing before any breath-holds

-• Focus on form — Technique matters more than distance or time
+• Focus on form — Technique matters more than distance or time.
+A smooth 50 m dynamic is better than a struggling 75 m.

-• Know when to stop — End sessions before fatigue compromises safety
+• Know when to stop — End sessions before fatigue compromises safety.
+Contractions getting earlier is a sign to wrap up.

 Getting Started

-1. Take a course — Learn proper technique and safety before training independently
+1. Take a course — Learn proper technique and safety before training independently.
+See our guide to choosing a course.

-2. Join a club — Access organized pool sessions with supervision
+2. Join a club — Access organised pool sessions with supervision from Melbourne's freediving clubs

-4. Start conservatively — Build gradually, not dramatically
+4. Start conservatively — Build gradually, not dramatically.
+Consistency beats intensity.

 For breathing techniques to practice in the pool, see Breathing Techniques for Beginner Freedivers on Freediving For All.